karimra/gnmic/docs/advanced/HA.md

   # this wait time goal is to give more chances to other instances to register their API services
   # before the target distribution starts
   leader-wait-timer: 5s
-  # list of strings to be added as tags during api service registration on top of
+  # ordered list of strings to be added as tags during api service registration on top of
   # `cluster-name=${cluster-name}` and `instance-name=${instance-name}`
   tags: []
   # locker is used to configure the KV store used for